American Sniper (book): Military record claims

 In May 2016, The Intercept claimed that Kyle's autobiography "embellished" his military record, and that he had been warned by Navy officials about the inaccuracies before publication.
 Others, including co-author Scott McEwen, disputed this.
 On May 28, The Hollywood Reporter did an analysis, concluding that the newly released internal Navy documents were inconclusive — that the document that typically is the definitive record of military service matched Kyle's claims and that the Navy had not yet publicly stated this document or the facts within it were incorrect.
-Kyle's DD Form 214 listed a total of two Silver Stars and six Bronze stars, more than he claimed in his book.
+Kyle's DD Form 214 listed a total of two Silver Stars and six Bronze Stars, more than he claimed in his book.

 On July 8, 2016, the U.S. Navy corrected Kyle's DD-214 regarding some decorations listed on his original discharge document.
 The Navy revised it to one Silver Star and four Bronze Stars with valor.
-The Navy said "Kyle would have played no role in the production of his personnel files other than signing the DD-214 upon his discharge" and "[a]fter thoroughly reviewing all available records, the Navy determined an error was made" and "issued a corrected copy of the DD-214, which accurately reflects Kyle's years of honorable and extraordinary service."
+The Navy said "Kyle would have played no role in the production of his personnel files other than signing the DD-214 upon his discharge" and "after thoroughly reviewing all available records, the Navy determined an error was made" and "issued a corrected copy of the DD-214, which accurately reflects Kyle's years of honorable and extraordinary service."

 Film adaptation

-In 2014, Clint Eastwood's film, American Sniper, is based on Kyle's autobiography of the same name.
-It had its world première on November 11, 2014, at the American Film Institute Festival, followed by a limited theatrical release in the United States on December 25, 2014.
+In 2014, Clint Eastwood's film American Sniper was released, which was based on Kyle's autobiography of the same name.
+It had its world premiere on November 11, 2014, at the American Film Institute Festival, followed by a limited theatrical release in the United States on December 25, 2014.
 It received a wide release January 16, 2015.
 In the film, Kyle was portrayed by actor Bradley Cooper.
 For his portrayal of Kyle, Cooper received an Academy Award nomination for Best Actor, and the film was also nominated in five other categories, including Best Picture.
 The film won the Academy Award for Best Sound Editing.